sapn1s/gmail-email-checker/README.md

 Copy the code value and paste it back into the console.
 The script will handle the rest, including token generation and storage.

-To use the script in your code, you need to provide the specific sender's email address and a regex pattern to match the content within the email body.
-Optionally, you can enable console logs.
+To use the script in your code, you need to provide the specific sender's "From" header and a regex pattern to match the content within the email body.
+The "From" header often contains both the name and email address, for example, "Google <no-reply@accounts.google.com>".
+Optionally, you can enable console logs for debugging or verification purposes.

 Example:
 ```javascript